This post is by Eduardo Gonçalves, CEO of League Against Cruel Sports

 Are we really going to turn the clock back to a time when killing animals for fun was legal?
 I’m sure many current and future MPs of all colours feel the same way as I do, so we hope they stand up and be counted when the time comes.

 Eduardo Gonçalves is CEO of League Against Cruel SportsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.